palashkaria/roam-modifiers/README.md

   - (increase size on hover, have space around them (like OSX!))
   - This uses a tiny border CSS hack I learned, using border to create the space

-- Other modifications are mostly color changes :)
+- Other modifications are mostly color/width changes :)

 See images below